-- 1. Entire class exits with teacher through classroom doors. - 2.
-Class exits through door to location posted in room on fire sign & map. - 3.
-Teachers need to grab class lists and close door upon exiting. - 4.
+- 1. Entire class exists with the teacher through classroom doors. - 2.
+Class exits through the door to a location posted in room on fire sign & map. - 3.
+Teachers need to grab class lists and close doors upon exiting. - 4.
 The fire alarm will announce a fire or a fire drill.
 If the alarm does not work, we will use the class phones.